tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 #### Strengths

 - Embedded consensus/Counterparty provides a simple way to add "layer 2" functionality to an already existing blockchain implementation that supports basic data embedding
-- Counterparty's embedded consensus model utilizes "permissionless innovation", meaning that even the Bitcoin core developers could not stop the use of the protocol layer without seriously crippling the network.
+- Counterparty's embedded consensus model utilizes "permission less innovation", meaning that even the Bitcoin core developers could not stop the use of the protocol layer without seriously crippling the network.

 #### Weaknesses